Confessions: A tour de force

 To compensate for the fact that the “hero” of his film is not flamboyant, Luc Picard had the good idea to surround him with more colorful characters.
 We will particularly remember the intense acting of David La Haye in the skin of the eccentric and unpredictable Dolly, an accomplice of Gallant who must constantly suffer the reprimands of his partners in crime because he is homosexual. Éveline Gélinas and Sandrine Bisson also offer moving performances in the respective roles of wife and mistress of Gallant.

 Very effective, Confessions stands out from traditional gangster films by showing low-level petty crime, far removed from the wealthy families of the Italian mafia often depicted in cinema.
 The subject matter is dark, but Picard sprinkled the film with subtle dark humor.
 If it accentuates the tension in certain dramatic scenes, the music composed by Daniel Bélanger also manages to lighten the tone at several points.
-The beautiful theme song of the film is likely to stay in your head for several hours after the screening.
+The beautiful theme song of the film is likely to stay in your head for several hours following the screening.

 • Confessions ★★★★☆